shupershuff/PalworldServerTools/README.md

 **Configure the XML file**
 Section TBC but the config.xml file should mostly be self explanatory with the descriptions above each config option.<br>
-- HostIP -
+- HostIP - IP of the Server.
-- GamePort -
+- GamePort - Port that the server uses for connections.
+Default 8211.
-- CommunityServer -
+- CommunityServer - Set to True if you want the server to be visibile in the community servers list
-- RCONPort -
+- RCONPort - Connection Port for RCON
-- RCONPass -
+- RCONPass - Administrator Password for RCON
-- SteamCMDPath -
+- SteamCMDPath - Path to the folder steamcmd.exe sits in.
-- ARRCONPath -
+- ARRCONPath -  Path to the folder ARRCON.exe sits in.
-- ServerPath -
+- ServerPath - Path to the folder that palserver.exe sits in.
-- ThemeSettingsPath -
+- ThemeSettingsPath - Path to where your custom.ini files live.
+Leave blank for the default path to be used (<SERVERPATH>\Pal\Saved\Config\WindowsServer\CustomSettings\")
-- NormalSettingsName -
+- NormalSettingsName - Name of the file that you want your standard server settings (.ini file) to load from.
+Default "Normal Settings"
-- AutoShutdownTimer -
+- AutoShutdownTimer - Used for restarting server.
+Time that server should wait until shutdown to give players a bit of notice.
-- AutoShutdownMessage -
+- AutoShutdownMessage - This XML config will be removed in v1.1.0
-- Monday..Sunday -
+- Monday..Sunday - Specify what settings (.ini) file you want to load from for each day of the week.
+Default "Normal Settings"
 Currently there is some basic validation to check if *some* of the info in the config file is valid.<br>

 **Test Script**<br>